karmasta13/karmasta13/README.md

 <br>
 <!-- I am an enthusiastic, passionate individual that can readily adapt to multiple hats (Designer 🎨 Web Developer 🌐, Data Visualizer 📈, photographer 📷) depending on what the project demands.
 I've developed a strong interest in data science and picture myself working in this industry. -->

 Data Jedi on a mission to wield power of numbers to bring order to the universe.
 Striving to turn data into lightsaber of knowledge to fight dark side of ignorance and uncover the truth.
+May the power of data be with me.

 - 🔭 I’m currently working on a personal project
 - 💬 Brainstorm with me over tech, algorithms, career, and music